Part of the AI CMO Guide · Updated June 2026

 Category 4: Custom on agent infrastructure

 Building on Relevance AI, Crew AI, AutoGen, or similar.
 Best for engineering teams that want to ship their own AI CMO product (often for internal use, sometimes for customers).
-Significant engineering investment.
+Significant engineering investment required.

 Best for: Engineering-heavy companies, B2B SaaS that wants to embed AI CMO capabilities into their own product, agencies building white-label offerings.